Ledger Nano S Review: Security, Functions and Features

 It was first mentioned in 2016 as a hardware multicurrency wallet.

 And the number of Ledger wallet supported coins is rather impressive: over 1,250!

 It is created to provide security and a simple backup of the Hierarchical Deterministic Wallet structure.

 Ledger wallet offers cold storage of assets by generating and storing private keys of the wallet offline.

 On top of it, Nano Ledger S can be integrated with other wallets to utilize ERC20 tokens.

-It is evident that company’s management does everything to make their services user-friendly, so the price of the wallet has dropped by a half since it was introduced to the market for the first time.
+It is evident that the company management does everything to make its services user-friendly, so the price of the wallet has dropped by half since it was introduced to the market for the first time.